Wintellect/WintellectPowerShell/ReadMe.md

 	    functionality related to debugging and performance tuning.

 	LONG DESCRIPTION
         This module makes setting up symbol servers and source server debugging functionality easier to control for Visual Studio 2013 through 2017 and WinDBG.
 Setting up a development machine for symbol server access is more difficult than it needs to be but no more.

         You can have any combination of Visual Studio 2013 through 2017, and WinDBG on the computer for these cmdlets to work.

         These cmdlets had been originally developed as PowerShell scripts by John Robbins and released on his blog.
-This module combines all the seperate scripts to make everything easier to manage.
+This module combines all the separate scripts to make everything easier to manage.

         If you have any questions, suggestions, or bug reports, please contact John at john@wintellect.com.

         The following cmdlets are included.

 	    Cmdlet                         Description
 	    ------------------             ----------------------------------------------
         Set-SymbolAndSourceServer      Sets up a computer to use a symbol and source server.
 (Combines Set-SymbolServer and
                                        Set-Source Server)

 	    Set-SymbolServer               Sets up a computer to use a symbol server.